 The district recognizes that it is fiscally prudent to provide certain services centrally through the operation of a district office (District Administrative Center - DAC).
 These services primarily represent those functions that can be most effectively and efficiently administered in a centralized fashion.
 Typical of such functions are the Chancellor's office, human resources, information technology oversight, payroll, purchasing, accounts payable, and so-forth.
-Currently, the DAC receives 6.98% of projected revenue.
+Currently, the DAC receives 7.1% of projected revenue.
 Each year, after review, if it is determined that specific budget items are to be reassigned between DWS and DAC or the colleges and DAC, the percentage of revenue will change accordingly, maintaining the same effective rate.
+There are no proposed changes to this portion of the model.

-Major Initiatives
+4. Major Initiatives

-This element represents as "set aside" of available revenues to be solicited by the individual colleges for initiating new programs or activities that they otherwise may be unable to fund.
+This element represents a "set aside" of available revenues to be solicited by the individual colleges for initiating new programs or activities that they otherwise may be unable to fund.
 This element has not been previously funded and is not currently funded.
 However, the element will be retained in the Allocation Model for future consideration of funding.
+There are no proposed changes to this portion of the model.